Skip to article frontmatterSkip to article content

 Furthermore, GDSFactory provides an interactive schematic capture feature that enhances the design process and facilitates the alignment between design intent and the produced layout.
 With support for SPICE and YAML, designers have the flexibility to define and modify schematics in a user-friendly manner, either visually or programmatically.

 The ability to define test sequences and measurement parameters within GDSFactory streamlines the post-fabrication testing process.
-By establishing a clear measurement and data analysis pipeline, designers can evaluate the fabricated components against the design specifications, ensuring the delivery of known good dies.
+By establishing a clear measurement and data analysis pipeline, designers can evaluate the fabricated components against the design specifications, allowing them to identify and systematically eliminate potential flaws.
 In conclusion, GDSFactory is a comprehensive and extensible design automation tool that empowers designers to efficiently develop integrated circuits and components.
 Its python-driven workflow, combined with its integration capabilities, verification tools, schematic capture feature, and test sequence definition, provides a powerful platform for turning chip designs into validated products.

 Acknowledgments